patryk-jarnot/cb-search/README.md

-# CB-Search: Method for similarity analyses of motifs with non-standard amino acid compositions.
+# CB-Search: Method for similarity analyses of motifs with biased compositions.

 This method is designed for searching for similar motifs with non-standard compositions which include homopolymers, short tandem repeats, low complexity regions and compositionally biased regions.